Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 client.call.replaceTrack(callId, videoTrack.id, {
   // The track should be replaced with a video track using
   //    a specific device.
 This effectively changes the input
-  //    device for an on-going call.
+  //    device for an ongoing call.
   video: true,
   videoOptions: {
     deviceId: cameraId